Cherry Almond Pie

 - Remove the pie crust from the freezer and the cherry mixture from the refrigerator.
 Transfer the cherries into the pie crust.
 Cut the butter into small pieces and dot the butter on top of the pie filling.

 - Brush the edges of the pie with water, then gently press small stars along the edge of the crust.
-Cover the top of the pie with the remaining cut out star shapes.
+Cover the top of the pie with the remaining cut-out star shapes.
 Brush these with water and sprinkle with coarse sugar.

 - Bake at 400 °F for 20 minutes.
 Turn the temperature down to 375 °F and bake an additional 30 to 35 minutes, until the filling starts to bubble up between the star crust.
-If crust is browning too quickly, tent with aluminum foil for the last 15 minutes of baking.
+If the crust is browning too quickly, tent it with aluminum foil for the last 15 minutes of baking.

 July is my favourite month of the year, mainly because of cherries!!!! this pie looks wonderful, such a classic, and your photos are gorgeous!